fbraza/python-tocase/README.md

 ### Dot

 It is a naming convention where all letters in compound words are lowercased.
-Words are joined with a dot (`.`)
+Words are joined with a dot.

 ```python
 # Example with simple string